Words of Inspiration :: Musings About Life and Art :: Karen's Whimsy

 Having vs Using

-In Found Poetry, I talk about one of my favorite things to do in an altered book- write poetry.
-Anyone can become a poet by using existing text on the page.
-Join the fun and start adding poetry to your art.
+In Found Poems, I talk about one of my favorite things to do in an altered book- write poetry.
+Anyone can become a poet by using existing text from inside the book.
+Join the fun and start adding poetry to your art. […]

 Somebody's Family

-Ever wonder who's behind those wonderful vintage photos we adore?
-When you read Somebody's Family you'll follow my adventure as I try to track down the owners of a photo album that I found in an antique store.
+Ever wonder whose behind those wonderful vintage wedding photos we adore?
+Like me, you probably wonder about who the people were, and how their photos managed to end up for sale in a thrift shop.
+Read about what happened when I tracked down the owners of a fifty-three year old photo album that I found in an antique store. […]